hyperdevs-team/mini-kotlin/README.md

 - The Store changes his state to the given values from `LoginCompleteAction`.
 - The View redirect to the HomeActivity if the task was success or shows an error if not.

+You can execute another sample in the `app` package.
+It contains two different samples executing two types of `StateContainer`s:
+- `StoreSampleActivity` class uses a `Store` as a `StateContainer`.
+- `ViewModelSampleActivity` class uses a `ViewModel` as a `StateContainer`.

-## Rx Utils
+## Kotlin Flow Utils
-Mini includes some utility extensions over RxJava 2.0 to make easier listen state changes over the `Stores`.
+Mini includes some utility extensions over Kotlin `Flow` to make easier listen state changes over the `StateContainer`s.

-- `mapNotNull`: Will emit only not null values over the given `map` clause.
+- `select`: Will emit only not null values over the given `map` clause.
-- `select`: Like `mapNotNull` but avoiding repeated values.
+- `selectNotNull`: Like `select` but avoiding null values.
-- `onNextTerminalState`: Used to map a `Task` inside an state and listen the next terminal state(Success - Error).
-Executing a different closure depending of the result of the task.
+- `onEachChange`: Emits a value when the values goes from one value to another.
+- `onEachDisable`: Emits when the value goes from true to false.
+- `onEachEnable`: Emits when the value goes from false to true.

 ## Navigation
 To avoid loops over when working with navigation based on a process result.
 You will need to make use of `onNextTerminalState` after dispatch and `Action` that starts a process which result could navigate to a different screen.